-The Novel Food Catalogue is a database maintained by the Commission containing information about the novel food status of different foods.
-The foods contained in the list have been topics of debate in the member countries and operators have been interested in them.
-The Catalogue is not exhaustive, but only provided as an indicative source of history of use information on the product.
-The exclusion of a food product from the list is not an indication of anything in itself.
+The Novel Food Status Catalogue is a database maintained by the Commission containing information about the novel food status of different foods.
+The list includes foods whose novel food status has been discussed in the member states and for which operators have provided information to the member states.
+The Catalogue is not exhaustive, but is intended as a reference source of information on the history of consumption of the product.
+The absence of a food on the list does not indicate anything about its novel food status yet.

 |